 Since the world moved online, users have been evaluating brands based on their website and social media channels.
-Reviews, opinions and peer endorsement are a big influence.
+Reviews, opinions, and peer endorsements are a big influence.
 Overall, people have become more invested emotionally and intellectually with the products they buy and are willing to pay more for labels that are transparent.

 How To Get Ahead?

 Products need to know their audience's whereabouts.
-This will help finding the right influencer across a variety of platforms like Youtube, Instagram, Pinterest, Vine, Snapchat.
-In an era where giants like Wholefoods and Walmart are actively perusing smaller CPG suppliers, it makes sense to capitalize your marketing budget through the lower cost digital channels and invest in opinion makers.
+This will help to find the right influencer across a variety of platforms like Youtube, Instagram, Pinterest, Vine, Snapchat.
+In an era where giants like Wholefoods and Walmart are actively perusing smaller CPG suppliers, it makes sense to capitalize on your marketing budget through the lower-cost digital channels and invest in opinion-makers.

 To cut through the noise, products need to showcase why they’re different and why consumers should be using them.
 As a general rule, buyers want to feel inspired and purchase products that promote their values.

 Brands looking to revamp their popularity should consider the following areas: